What is this? Where am I?

 - Kext File Format

-- Previous Mac OS X / macOS experience is very helpful.
+- Previous General Mac OS X / macOS experience is very helpful.